Dining choices at The Kahala Hotel & Resort

 Hoku's Chef de Cuisine - Hiroshi Inoue

-Chef Inoue came to The Kahala after his plentiful experience in Japan.
-He served as Sous Chef at Grand XIV Karuizawa, Nagano in Japan which is a luxury resort hotel managed by top resort hotel chain, Resorttrust, which manages 44 high-end luxury resort hotels throughout Japan.
-Inoue has won the first place in the cooking competition in the company for five consecutive years.
-Previously, he worked at Shinkirou, a fine dining French-Italian fusion restaurant in Suzhou, China, and at L’Osier in Japan, a three-start Michelin winner in Tokyo for three consecutive years.
+Inoue brings nearly 20 years of world-class culinary experience to The Kahala Hotel & Resort.
+Most recently, he served as an executive sous chef supervising all banquets and four restaurants at the Grand XIV Karuizawa, Nagano.
+Inoue has won the first place in the cooking competition for the luxury resort management company for five consecutive years.
+Previously, he worked at Shinkirou, a fine dining French-Italian fusion restaurant in Suzhou, China, and at L’Osier in Japan, a three-star Michelin winner in Tokyo for three consecutive years.

 He was born in Osaka, Japan, which was made famous as “the kitchen of the nation” in Japan.
 The inhabitants of Osaka enjoy a blessing of gastronomic riches, as the result of bounty from the mountains and from the sea and these fresh ingredients are used to create a wide variety of delicious food.
 His interest in culinary arts was grown in such a circumstance.
 He said “I decided to be a chef when I was just 9 years old.”
 He attended the Tsuji Culinary Institute from 1995 to 1997, and held a position in fine cuisine preparation for The Ritz-Carlton Osaka from 1997 until 2005.
 During his tenure at The Ritz-Carlton, he also worked at BUCKHEAD, located in The Ritz-Carlton Atlanta, which was selected as one of the top 15 restaurants in America by USA Today.
 In Atlanta, he also had chance to work at Joel, a 5-diamond French restaurant.